vossavant/css-styleguide/README.md

   The chunking method has the advantage of making it easier to modify styles at a particular breakpoint, but the disadvantage of creating additional instances of individual selectors, making it harder to track down, say, all `footer` styles.

-  **Dispersed**
+  **Inline**
-  This is the preferred method, and has the advantage of keeping all style rules for a particular selector in the same code block, so you can, for instance, see all styles for `footer` in the same place.
+  _This is the preferred method_, and has the advantage of keeping all style rules for a particular selector in the same code block, so you can, for instance, see all styles for `footer` in the same place.
 An example:

   ```sass
   footer {